 Most courses accept internal transfers from other Monash courses, as well as transfers from other universities.
 Ask the faculty managing the course you are looking to transfer into about the average grade required, as well as any extra requirements you may need to meet.

 Monash College diplomas

-Monash College diplomas provide a pathway into the first or second year of a course in art, design and architecture; arts; business; engineering; or information technology.
-Both international Note and domestic students Note can study a Monash College diploma, and we offer some scholarships for domestic students.
+Monash College diplomas provide a pathway into the first or second year of a course in art and design; arts; business; engineering; information technology or science.
+Both international and domestic students can study a Monash College diploma.
+Diplomas are full fee paying, but scholarships are available to eligible domestic students who have experienced disadvantage.
 Commonwealth supported places are not available however students may be eligible for FEE-HELP.